-Board Editorial: Galindo case reveals need for reevaluation of tenure review process
+Board Editorial: Alberto G. case reveals need for reevaluation of tenure review process

 In the view of the Pioneer Editorial Board, there are two major problems with the current system.
 The first is a lack of transparency about how the tenure process occurs and, moreover, an absence of efforts to communicate to students as to how our opinions are considered in the assessment of a professor’s “Excellence in Teaching.”